 A tranquil pond with a beautiful collection of majestic Koi fish is the pride and joy of many homeowners.
-The peaceful atmosphere that Koi create is a blessing to any home.
-But for many first-time pond makers when their beautiful Koi fish remains small.
+The peaceful atmosphere that Koi creates is a blessing to any home.
+But for many first-time pond makers their beautiful Koi fish remains small.

 Knowledge is vital as there may be many reasons why your Koi are not growing as expected.
 Making sure you apply the correct care to your Koi Pond, understanding the growth pattern of your Koi, and providing the proper nutrition is key to making sure that your Koi grow big and strong!